 - 1 cup coconut milk with cream from the can (not light) Buy coconut milk here

-- 2 Tbsp coconut oil, softened refined or unrefined
+- 2 tablespoon coconut oil, softened refined or unrefined

 Top chocolate layer

-- 3 Tbsp cacao powder Buy organic cacao powder here
+- 3 tablespoon cacao powder Buy organic cacao powder here

 - A couple of pinches of pink salt